Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 Some British military watches were manufactured by CWC and they all had date specific serial numbers on their case backs.
 The CWC first started to provide a service to the British Ministry of Defence in 1972 and continued to do so for about 30 years.
 The watch shown below is a well preserved example from this period and was deliberately not polished so as to preserve its original patina.

-The watch is provided with a worn field grey/green nylon strap.
+The watch was provided together with a worn, field grey/green nylon strap.

 VINTAGE ROTARY COCKTAIL WATCH

-This delightful and attractive vintage Rotary lady’s watch with its rolled gold case has been sold through our eBay business listing.
+This delightful and attractive vintage Rotary lady’s watch with its rolled gold case has been sold through our eBay Business Listing.
 The watch dates from the earlier part of the 20th century and features an attractive geometrical design on its face with some degree of age related fading.
 This is a particularly interesting timepiece in that there is no maker’s name on the face which would have, arguably, detracted from the design.
-The mystery becomes clearer on closer examination.
-When the case is opened, it is clear that one is looking at a vintage Rotary, with the Rotary emblem being clear to see on the ratchet wheel.
+The mystery becomes clearer on closer examination when the case is opened as it is clear that one is looking at a vintage Rotary; with the Rotary emblem being clear to see on the ratchet wheel.

 The watch is powered by a 15 jewel movement.
 The inner case back has been clearly stamped with the letters “SD”.
 This is the sponsor’s mark for Sylvain Dreyfuss, the founder of the Rotary Watch Company.
 Rotary were originally established in Switzerland in 1895 and later traded in London as M.Dreyfuss Watch Manufacturers, Morefield.